Gallery Rule

 How should artwork match with other items in your room?

-A good spot for a painting will fill a void in your room.
+A good spot for a large canvas painting will fill a void in your room.
 It will not feel crowded or too busy.
-But it will also leave enough wall padding around it
+But it will also leave enough visual space around it.

-For example, 6 inches is usually enough space between large furnuture pieces and your artwork
+For example, 6 inches is usually enough space between large furniture pieces and your artwork.

-Notice the "halo" space around the artwork in examples below
+Notice the "halo" space around the artwork in the examples below:

 Hanging Wire